Our response to COVID-19

-- Offering access to Sanvello, an on-demand emotional support mobile app.
-Access to this service is free through June 30, 2020.1
+- Offering access to Sanvello, an on-demand emotional support mobile app available to many members.
+Access to this service was free to everyone through June 30, 2020.2

 - Providing access to emotional support through our helpline, a free service from Optum, our sister company.
 This service is open to anyone and can be reached 24 hours a day, seven days a week at 866-342-6892

 Offered a special enrollment period for members with fully insured employer-sponsored plans.

 Additional programs to help improve access to care